 Graduate study and research is sustained by our department's position within a major research university that supports interdisciplinary study.
 The outstanding library collections at the University of Michigan include one of the top ten research libraries in North America, a dedicated Fine Arts library, and the renowned Asia Library.
 The Department's Visual Resources collection, with special strength in the Asian field, is committed to making digital resources available to faculty and students.
-Students have opportunities to work with the art collections in the University of Michigan Museum of Art, the Kelsey Museum of Archaeology, and area museums including the Detroit Institute of Art, the Toledo Museum of Art, and the Cleveland Museum of Art.
+Students have opportunities to work with the art collections in the University of Michigan Museum of Art, the Kelsey Museum of Art, and the Cleveland Museum of Art.

 The research and teaching faculty of the Department of the History of Art currently numbers seventeen plus adjunct and associated faculty.
-The Department's commitment to cross-cultural and interdisciplinary study is demonstrated by the number of joint faculty appointments and affiliations with cognate departments and programs, including the Department of Asian Languages and Cultures, the Department of Classical Studies, the Department of Philosophy, the Kelsey Museum of Archaeology, the University of Michigan Museum of Art, the Interdepartmental Program in Classical Art and Archaeology, the Center for Afro-American and African Studies, the School of Art and Design, the Taubman College of Architecture and Urban Planning, and the Residential College.
+The Department's commitment to cross-cultural and interdisciplinary study is demonstrated by the number of joint faculty appointments and affiliations with cognate departments and programs, including the

+Department of Asian Languages and Cultures, the Department of Classical Studies, the Department of Philosophy, the Kelsey Museum of Archaeology, the University of Michigan Museum of Art, the Interdepartmental Program in Classical Art and Archaeology, the Center for Afro-American and African Studies, the School of Art and Design, the Taubman College of Architecture and Urban Planning, and the Residential College.
 Further, the Department has close ties with the Center for Chinese Studies, the Center for Japanese Studies, the Center for South Asian Studies, the program in Medieval and Early Modern Studies, and the Museum Studies Program.